 The first few minutes address globalization and Western white supremacy, specifically.
 As one interviewee says, the message that many members of non-Western societies receive is that you “join Western culture… by taking a Western body.”
 The body becomes a gendered, raced, national project — something that separates modern individuals from traditional ones — and corporations are all too ready to exploit these ideas.

-Watch for yourself (subtitles available here):Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Watch for yourself (subtitles available here):Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.